A Mighty Mix Of Colors In Such A Tiny Body – Meet The Cuban Tody

 The Cuban Tody is a year-round resident of portions of Cuba and the islands just off the Cuban coast

-Len Worthington – CC BY-SA 2.0Small in size (4.3 inches, 0.21 oz), with a huge head compared to body size and a thin, flat bill, this species stands out.
-The colour of the Cuban tody is similar to that of other todies, with an iridescent green dorsum, pale whitish-grey underparts, and red accents.
+Small in size (4.3 inches, 0.21 oz), with a large head compared to its body size and a thin, flat bill, this species stands out.
+The color of the Cuban Tody is similar to that of other todies, featuring an iridescent green dorsum, pale whitish-grey underparts, and red accents.

 It is known to live in dry lowlands, evergreen forests, coastal vegetation, and near streams and rivers

-Len Worthington – CC BY-SA 2.0Insects are the bulk of the Cuban Tody's diet, but small fruits, small lizards, and spiders are also common.
+Insects make up the bulk of the Cuban Tody's diet, but small fruits, small lizards, and spiders are also common.
 Although little is known about these birds' ecology, they have been observed in mixed-species flocks.

-Nests consist of a tunnel about 12 inches long in a clay embankment although sometimes they use a rotten trunk or tree cavity.
+Nests consist of a tunnel about 12 inches long in a clay embankment, although sometimes they use a rotten trunk or tree cavity.

-Len Worthington – CC BY-SA 2.0They build nests in clay embankments, although sometimes they use a rotten trunk or tree cavity.
-They cover the tunnel walls and the egg chamber with a thick glue-like substance mixed with grass, lichen, algae, small feathers, and other materials.
+They build nests in clay embankments, although sometimes they utilize a rotten trunk or tree cavity.
+They cover the tunnel walls and the egg chamber with a thick, glue-like substance mixed with grass, lichen, algae, small feathers, and other materials.

 They lay three or four eggs, and both parents incubate them.

-They lay three to four eggs and they are incubated by both parents
+They lay three to four eggs, and they are incubated by both parents

-Len Worthington – CC BY-SA 2.0Watch them on video here:
+Watch them on video here:

 The West Indies is not just about beaches.
-These delightful birds are just wonderful beings you can encounter there.
+These delightful birds are wonderful beings you can encounter there.

-If you want to see them in person, you can find them in Greater Antilles, Cuba, Jamaica, Puerto Rico, and Hispaniola.
+If you want to see them in person, you can find them in the Greater Antilles, Cuba, Jamaica, Puerto Rico, and Hispaniola.
 They are worth the trip.